MelusiCalvin/MyWebsite/README.md

-# hello-world
+# MyWebSite
-This is an ecommerce project selling makeup products
+This is my personal website